dwyl/learn-tape/README.md

 ![Tape TFD Fail](https://cloud.githubusercontent.com/assets/194400/18610249/3a620b70-7d0f-11e6-9af5-6176f2927b26.png "Tape TFD Fail = Cannot Find Module")

 This error (``Cannot find module '../lib/change-calculator.js'`) is pretty self explanatory.
-We haven't created the file yet so the test is _requering_ a non-existent file!
+We haven't created the file yet so the test is _requiring_ a non-existent file!

 > **Q**: Why *deliberately* write a test we *know* is going to *fail*...? <br />
 > **A**: To get used to the idea of *only* writing the code required to *pass*